wnyc/breach_buster/README.md

     HTML: `<img href="http://victimsbank.com/...">`
   * The attacker could setup a transparent web proxy in their employer's data cabinet.
-  * The attacker could email the target a link to a website with pictures of pretty undressed people.
+  * The attacker could email the target a link to a website of prurient interests to entice clicks.

 Nothing I describe here is too hard to come by for a moderately sophisticated geek.
 And with this in mind we're going to build a